Open-Cascade-SAS/OCCT/dox/specification/pbr_math.md

 In this coordinate system reflecting of \f$v\f$ relative to \f$h\f$ is just doubling \f$\theta_{vh}\f$ and Jacobian of it is equal to \f$\frac{1}{2}\f$.
 In series of transform the Jacobians are multiplied so that currently \f$|J_T| = \frac{1}{2}\sin\theta_{vh}\f$.
 And the final step is inverse transform to Cartesian coordinate system with \f$|J_T| = (\sin\theta_{vl})^{-1} = (\sin2\theta_{vh})^{-1}\f$.
-Combining this all together the following expression is obtained for reflection transform Jacobian @ref ref_Schutte18 "[Schutte18]":
+Combining this all together the following expression is obtained for reflection transform Jacobian [@ref Schutte18]:

 \f[|J_T| = \frac{\sin\theta_{vh}}{2\sin2\theta_{vh}} = \frac{\sin\theta_{vh}}{4\sin\theta_{vh}\cos\theta_{vh}} = \frac{1}{4\cos\theta_{vh}}\f]